TABLE OF CONTENTS

 Some of the non-textual materials donated with the collection have been removed and cataloged separately.
 These include audio recordings of sermons and addresses given by Prinz that have been cataloged and placed into the sound recordings collection of the American Jewish Archives.
-Forty-one audio cassettes have been cataloged as AJA cassette numbers C-4135 to C-4175.
-Nineteen audio reels have been cataloged as AJA reel numbers TR-3607 to TR-3625.
+Thirty-five audio cassettes have been cataloged as AJA cassette numbers C-4135 to C-4168 and C-4175.
+Nineteen audio reels have been cataloged as AJA reel numbers TR-3588 to TR-3606.
 One box of audio discs is included in box 9 within Series B.

 One packet of photographs has been placed into the Joachim Prinz photograph file.
 One compact disc containing photographs of Prinz has been cataloged as CD-20.

 One folder of material pertaining to Temple B'nai Abraham is restricted until the year 2026 and is located in the Rare Documents file.

 Copyright restrictions may apply.
 Authorization to publish, quote, or reproduce, with exceptions for fair use, may be obtained through the American Jewish Archives, Cincinnati, Ohio.
 Please address queries to the Executive Director of the American Jewish Archives.
 For more information, see the American Jewish Archives copyright information webpage.